-The Sumilon Sand Bar sits on the south-eastern end of Cebu, and is usually an accompanying activity that visitors might include if they’re already in the Oslob area for the whale shark watching activity.
-The point where boats ferry visitors to the sand bar and back is a short 5 minute vehicle journey from the whale shark watching spot.
-For us though, the activity turn out to be, in a word, disappointing.
+The Sumilon Sand Bar sits on the south-eastern end of Cebu and is usually an accompanying activity that visitors might include if they’re already in the Oslob area for the whale shark watching activity.
+The point where boats ferry visitors to the sand bar and back is a short five-minute vehicle journey from the whale shark watching spot.
+For us though, the activity turned out to be, in a word, disappointing.

 Comments and tips: